John G. Georgiadis

-The primary objective of this course is to introduce students to basic physiological concepts using a quantitative approach.
 The main systems that control the human body functions will be reviewed to enable the students to understand the individual role of each major functional system as well as the need for the integration or coordination of the activities of the various systems.
-Attempts will be made to highlight the patho-physiological consequences of defects or failures in the organ systems and the relevant corrective approaches.
-This course will include lectures from individuals who have relevant expertise in the different organ systems because of the complexity of the human body.
+Students will implement physiological models using Matlab.

 This course will explore how we control movement of our extremities, with concepts drawn from mechanics and neurophysiology.
 The progression from neurological signals to muscle activation and resulting movement of the hand or foot will be modeled, starting at the periphery and moving back toward the central nervous system.
 Biomechanics of the limbs will be modeled using dynamic simulation software (Working Model) which will be driven by a neural controller, implemented in MATLAB.
 Issues related to sensory feedback and redundancy will be addresses.